aaronparker/aaronparker.github.io/_posts/2016-12-13-managing-universal-apps-microsoft-intune.md

 # Requirements for Microsoft Intune

 Deploying and configuring Microsoft Intune requires two things - Azure AD and licensing Intune.
-In this article, I&#8217;m concentrating on Intune standalone only, i.e. Intune as a standalone cloud solution, not [integrated with Configuration Manager](https://technet.microsoft.com/en-us/library/jj884158.aspx).
+In this article, I'm concentrating on Intune standalone only, i.e. Intune as a standalone cloud solution, not [integrated with Configuration Manager](https://technet.microsoft.com/en-us/library/jj884158.aspx).

 ## Azure Active Directory